 Metohi Kindelis is a beautiful, 400-year-old farmhouse just outside the Cretan town of Chania that has been converted into stylish self-catering holiday accommodation.
-The production of olive oil used to be the focus of the estate, but instead of olive trees it now features strawberry fields and an array of fruit trees.
+The production of olive oil used to be the focus of the estate, but instead of olive trees they now (organically) grow a whole range of fruits: strawberries, avocados, oranges, kumquats, peaches, figs, lychees, plums, blackberries, mangoes and lots, lots more.
 Three gorgeous guesthouses come with their own private garden and swimming pool.
 Done with the greatest respect for the historic character of the manor, without however being too traditional, they are spacious and offer a level of comfort that equals that of the best hotels.
 Two are essentially one large space (with a double bed in a cosy niche) and have a tastefully bare look.
 The third has a warm, country-style feeling and features a small extra room with bunk beds.
-There’s no staff dashing around the premises but owner Manolis is usually around and his niece Danai takes care of the guests.
-While they are helpful and kind, their presence is discreet, so you can fully enjoy the privacy of your guesthouse and garden (with the luxury of daily maid service).
-There is no restaurant, but you have your own kitchen and your refrigerator is stocked with fresh products and a bottle of wine.
-And should you want something fruity, you are welcome to collect strawberries from the field or pick peaches, oranges or apricots.
+There’s no staff dashing around the premises but the owners are there.
+While Manolis takes care of the farm, his niece Danai looks after the guests.
+They are helpful and kind, but their presence is discreet, so you can fully enjoy the privacy of your guesthouse and garden (with the luxury of daily maid service).
+There is no restaurant, but you have your own kitchen and should you want something fruity, you are welcome to collect strawberries from the field or pick fruit straight from the trees.
 How much more perfect can it get?

-The charm of the farmhouse, the stylish décor, the private gardens and pools, and the unlimited strawberries and other fruits in the summer, and Manolis' smile!
+The charm of the farmhouse, the green philosophy, the stylish décor, the private gardens and pools, and the unlimited strawberries and other fruits in the summer, the friendly owners.

 Danae and Kyriakos: two ground-floor apartments for up to two adults and two children with a living room, a fully equipped kitchen and a swimming pool (the layout of these two ground-floor apartments is open-plan)